Powerlearnproject/se-day1-assignment-BigBaby23/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is like creating a special recipe for your robot.
+Just like a recipe tells you exactly what ingredients to use and how to mix them to bake a delicious cake, a prompt tells the robot exactly what information you need and how you want it presented.

+Importance of prompt Engineering

+Determine your goal for Al tools.
+Perform tests
+Consider using machine learning methods.
+Separating instructions
+Try to be specific as possible.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague prompt: How to Bake bread.
+Prompt response: How to bake banana bread using flour and banana as the preferred flavourreed